Music Level 3 UAL (University of the Arts London)apply now Options

 Most students progress to university before embarking on their career.
 Most students study Music at university but several have taken degrees in other creative areas.

-Four GCSEs at grade C or above, including English and a Music/Performing Arts subject or an equivalent Level 2 qualification at grade Merit or above with Functional Skills Maths and English at Level 2 and a good reference.
+Four GCSEs at grade 4 or above, including English and a Music/Performing Arts subject or an equivalent Level 2 qualification at grade Merit.

 You will need to demonstrate a keen interest in music and attend an interview and audition.